realworldocaml/book/en/runtime-memory-layout.md

 ### Distinguishing integer and pointers at runtime

-Values use a single tag bit the word to distinguish integers and pointers at runtime.
+Values use a single tag bit per word to distinguish integers and pointers at runtime.
 The value is an integer if the lowest bit of the block word is non-zero.
 Several OCaml types map onto this integer representation, including `bool`, `int`, the empty list, `unit`, and variants without constructors.